sebastian-heinz/lowl_audio/README.md

 ## Ideas
 - workspace class
-  - add sound files from start (they will be resampled and convereted)
+  - add sound files from start (they will be resampled and converted)
-  - specidy memory size, if not enough store tmp resampled data to disk
+  - specify memory size, if not enough store tmp resampled data to disk
   - single point for configuration and playback

-- try to have realtime resampler
- - mixer can specify "resampling=true" if false, cause non compatible samples to be dismissed